jwbirkbeck/reinforcement_learning/README.md

 # CartPole

+### Purpose: Balance the pole on the cart, not falling more than a few degrees of centre, and not Travelling off screen

 [CartPole](https://gym.openai.com/envs/CartPole-v0/) is an introductory environment to learn to apply basic reinforcement learning concepts.
 The specific approach I've taken to solve the environment is:
 * A temporal difference method, where the current state's predicted Q values for the chosen action are updated from the observation of the next state's reward and max predicted Q value.
 * Waiting until the end of the episode before training, even though TD learning allows online training.